AI Agent Vendors Compared (2026): Platforms, Pricing, and How to Choose

 1. Enterprise Integration Capabilities

-Data source connectivity: Can the platform connect to your existing systems (CRM, ERP, databases, document stores, communication tools)?
+Data source connectivity: Can the platform connect to your existing CRM, ERP, databases, document stores, and communication tools?
 Are connectors pre-built or does integration require custom development?

-Authentication and authorization: How does the platform handle access to systems with different authentication requirements?
-Does it support SSO, OAuth, API keys, and other common patterns?
+Authentication and authorization: Does it support SSO, OAuth, API keys, and your existing identity provider?

 Data refresh and synchronization: How does company data get into the agent’s context?
 How frequently?
 What happens when source data changes?